dylanpizzo/nesswiki/psi-dash.md

 # Psi Dash

-Psi Dashing is a technique that involves [[djc|Double Jump Cancelling]] usually with a down-air.
-It can be used similarly to a wavedash/waveland.
+PSI-dashing is a technique by using [[djc|DJC]] d-air and fast falling before the move comes out to auto-cancel it.
+It can be used as an alternative to wavelanding/dashing and is, most of the time, even faster than those other options.